jdkhong/Zillow-Data-Engineering/README.md

    4. **Synthesize**: Some sort of batch process/transformation with Spark
    5. **Show**: A way to communicate the results of your pipeline such as a static website or flask app

-2. Take a look at each of the 8 desired properties of a big data system and answer the following two questions:
  1. How does my system have this property?
  2. How does my system fall short and how could it be improved?

 ## Zillow Automated Scraper
 ![](https://i.imgur.com/E6RI8Hm.gif)